Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Related Work

 \subsubsection{Malware Detection Method Surveys}

 Myriad papers examine existing or proposed novel malware detection methods.
 Because our work focuses on evaluating the efficacy of commercially available tools, we do not discuss these works in detail.
 However, in this section, we provide references to several surveys that provide thorough overviews of this literature.
-A number of well cited surveys discuss malware detection methods generally~\cite{aslan2020comprehensive,idika2007survey, ye2017survey}, and others focus more narrowly on areas such as dynamic~\cite{or2019dynamic}, static~\cite{shalaginov2018machine, souri2018state}, and mobile~\cite{qamar2019mobile} malware detection.
-In their recent survey of malware detection approaches, Aslan and Samet~\cite{aslan2020comprehensive} highlight several research challenges that remain open issues in the malware detection space.
-Of particular relevance to our work, they note that no detection method can detect all unknown malware, that obfuscation may prevent malware from being examined by existing tools, and that false positives (FPs) and false negatives (FNs) are a problem with existing approaches.
-In our research, we quantify these issues in existing tools and suggest ways that they can be alleviated, such as using multiple approaches in tandem.
+A number of well-cited surveys discuss malware detection methods generally~\cite{aslan2020comprehensive,idika2007survey, ye2017survey}, and others focus more narrowly on areas such as dynamic~\cite{or2019dynamic}, static~\cite{shalaginov2018machine, souri2018state}, and mobile~\cite{qamar2019mobile} malware detection.
+In their recent survey of malware detection approaches, Aslan and Samet~\cite{aslan2020comprehensive} highlight several research challenges that remain open issues in the malware detection space, including the following that are particularly applicable to our work: no detection method can detect all unknown malware, obfuscation might prevent malware from being examined by existing tools, and false positives (FPs) and false negatives (FNs) are a problem with existing approaches.
+In our research, we quantify these issues in existing tools and suggest ways they can be alleviated, such as by using multiple approaches in tandem.